jaspervdj/hakyll/web/tutorials/02-basics.markdown

 - `copyFileCompiler` is self-explanatory, the output is exactly the same as the input;
+- `getResourceBody` just gets you the content as a `String`, so you can perform other manipulations afterwards;
 - `compressCssCompiler` performs some simple build-in compression transformations for CSS;
 - `pandocCompiler` reads markdown, reStructuredText, or another input format and